magento/devdocs/guides/v2.0/howdoi/checkout/checkout_form.md

 ### Static forms

+The term static refers to the forms where all the fields are already known/predefined and do not depend on any settings in the Admin.

-If the form fields are not generated dynamically, they can be defined in a layout.
+The fields of static forms are not  generated dynamically, so they can be defined in a layout.

 The following code sample shows configuration of the form that contains four fields: text input, select, checkbox, and date.
 This form uses checkout data provider (`checkoutProvider`) that is introduced in the `Magento_Checkout` module: